unicef/publicgoods-toolkit/adoptability.md

 3. **Sustainability.** The long-term sustainability of the project: is there just one lone developer working in her spare time, or, at the other extreme, are there multiple companies paying developers to collaborate on maintaining and extending the project?
-(See also the [Community](community.md#community-and-ecosystem) module for more on this topic.)
+(See the [Community](community.md#community-and-ecosystem) module for more on this topic.)